 Another unattended scenario of bot intervention can be in respect of project cost tracking and forecasting where real-time validations and automated data transfers bring ease of managing projects.

 A potential area of attended RPA can be in respect of employee offboarding, especially in scenarios where the integration of legacy and new systems is a challenge.
 This, too, could apply to any industry.
-Automation allows forpicking up information from employee repository, HR approvals while interacting with multiple systems.
+Automation allows picking up information from employee repositories, HR approvals while interacting with multiple systems.
 In all systems where there is no API, a bot logs in as a pseudo-user and performs all necessary actions.
 It is not a repetitive task, but a task that had to be done by a person with a certain intelligence.

 About the Author

-Honey Gyanani, Senior Director – Digital Applications at Incture Technologies, has more than 14 years of experience in helping customers in their digital transformation journeys.
+Honey Gyanani, Senior Director – Digital Solutions at Incture Technologies, has more than 14 years of experience in helping customers in their digital transformation journeys.
 A digital technology leader, Honey delivers digital programs with a holistic approach, including enterprise application architecture, business process excellence, integration platforming, data platforming, user-centric design, by leveraging core SAP and existing landscapes.
 He has been instrumental in driving SAP Cloud Platform adoption for our marquee customers, who have won innovation awards for process excellence and technology disruption.
 He can be reached at email@example.com.